opensearch-project/project-website/_posts/2022-06-23-S3-Log-Ingestion-Using-Data-Prepper-1.5.0.md

         index: alb_logs
 ```

-Data Prepper’s `grok` processor, `mutate` processor, and other processors allow you to configure Data Prepper to
+You can use Data Prepper’s `grok` processor, `mutate` processor, and other processors to
 ingest from other log sources as well.

-## Possible Future Extensions
+## Possible future extensions

-This initial version only supports two codecs - single-line logs and JSON.
-There can be opportunities to add other
+This initial version only supports two codecs: single-line logs and JSON.
+There may be opportunities to add other
-codecs such as multiline logs, or Apache Parquet.
-Additionally, Data Prepper may benefit from a core concept of codecs.
+codecs, such as multiline logs, or Apache Parquet.
+Additionally, Data Prepper may benefit from a core concept of codecs
+which can be shared across different Sources and Sinks.
 Please comment on [this GitHub feature request](https://github.com/opensearch-project/data-prepper/issues/1532) to
 add the concept of codecs to Data Prepper.

-## Other Changes
+## Other changes

-* **Disabling Index Management**: Data Prepper can manage OpenSearch indices.
+* **Disabling index management**: Data Prepper can manage OpenSearch indexes.
 This can make it easier to get started with trace analytics in Data Prepper and OpenSearch.
-However, some teams have security requirements that prevent Data Prepper from having the necessary permissions to create Index State Management policies, templates, or indices.
-These teams may wish to manage index management directly in OpenSearch.
-Data Prepper now allows for disabling any form of index management which reduces the permissions that Data Prepper needs on the OpenSearch cluster.
+However, some teams have security requirements that prevent Data Prepper from having the necessary permissions to create Index State Management (ISM) policies, templates, or indexes.
+These teams may wish to manage indexes directly in OpenSearch.
+Data Prepper now allows for disabling any form of index management that reduces the permissions that Data Prepper needs on the OpenSearch cluster.
-* **Custom Metrics Tags**: Data Prepper produces metrics indicating how Data Prepper itself is running.
+* **Custom metrics tags**: Data Prepper produces metrics indicating how Data Prepper itself is running.
 These metrics allow Data Prepper administrators to monitor the health of Data Prepper and its pipelines.
 Now, Data Prepper administrators can add custom tags to these metrics.
 This can help them to better organize their Data Prepper metrics.

-## What's Next
+## What's next

 The [Data Prepper roadmap](https://github.com/opensearch-project/data-prepper/projects/1) is the best place to see what
 is coming next.
-The maintainers are moving toward working on Data Prepper 2.0 which will include
+The maintainers are working toward Data Prepper 2.0, which will include
 [conditional routing](https://github.com/opensearch-project/data-prepper/issues/1007) of events and
 [core peer forwarding](https://github.com/opensearch-project/data-prepper/issues/700) for log aggregations.